 - Add database name and DynamoDB table name.

 - You can schedule the crawler.
-For this illustration, it is running on demand as the activity is one-time.
+For this illustration, it is running on-demand as the activity is one-time.

 - Review the crawler information.

-B. Export Data from DynamoDB to S3
+Step 2: Exporting Data from DynamoDB to S3 using AWS Glue

-Since the crawler is generated, let us create a job to copy data from DynamoDB table to S3.
+Since the crawler is generated, let us create a job to copy data from the DynamoDB table to S3.
 Here the job name given is dynamodb_s3_gluejob.
 In AWS Glue, you can use either Python or Scala as an ETL language.
 For the scope of this article, let us use Python

 - Once completed, Glue will create a readymade mapping for you.